nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/README.md

 In order to use a snapshot, you must:

-1.  from the snapshot:
-    1. extract the entity CSV files to the place where the performance tests expect to find them.
+1.  from the snapshot, extract the entity CSV files to the place where the performance tests expect to find them.
-    2. recreate the database.
-You may need to merge split zip files.
-This can be done on the Powershell by running `cmd.exe /c copy /b postgres-enmeshed.zip.* postgres-enmeshed.zip`
+1.  recreate the database.
 1.  start the consumer API
 1.  run the performance tests